kishankumar07/learnTypeScript/purets/productionLevel.md

 step1 : type "tsc --init" in the terminal this will create a tsconfig.json file in the same directory itself.

-step2 : type npm init --y in the terminal.
+step2 : type npm init -y in the terminal.

 use command : 'tsc -W'
 to run the tsc in watch mode